 One-third scale, three-story SC-SPSW specimens were tested under quasi-static and dynamic loading at UB.
 The specimens investigated the influence of PT connection type and idealized vs. non-idealized web plate behavior.
-The PT connection types included FR and NewZ-BREAKSS connections, as well as another connection type that rocked about the beam centreline, which is not discussed in this paper.
-Idealized tension-only web plate behavior was simulated in the specimen by using diagonal strips of infill material as shown in Fig. 3a.
-Full infill web plates (Fig. 3b) were used to simulate more realistic, non-idealized web plate behavior.
+The PT connection types included FR and NewZ-BREAKSS connections, as well as another connection type that rocked about the beam centerline, which is not discussed in this paper.
+Idealized tension-only web plate behavior was simulated in the specimen by using diagonal strips of infill material as shown in Fig. 3(a).
+Full infill web plates (Fig. 3 (b)) were used to simulate more realistic, non-idealized web plate behavior.
 For all of the specimens in this test program, the pin-and-clevis connections were provided at the base of the columns.

-The beams of the SC-SPSW specimens were attached to a self-supporting gravity mass frame (GMF) as shown in Fig. 4.
-For the quasi-static tests (Fig. 4a), actuators at each floor level were attached to the GMF to transfer the load to the specimen, where the top actuator was loaded under displacement control, and the other actuators were loaded under force control with the force slaved to a fraction of the top actuator force.
-For the shake table tests (Fig. 4b), the GMF provided the inertial mass to be excited during ground shaking.
+Fig. 3 UB third-scale specimens with (a) strip infill and (b) full infill web plates each floor level were attached to the GMF to transfer the load to the specimen, where the top actuator was loaded under displacement control, and the other actuators were loaded under force control with the force slaved to a fraction of the top actuator force.
+For the shake table tests (Fig. 4(b)), the GMF provided the inertial mass to be excited during ground shaking.
 In the shake table test, a spectra-compatible synthetic ground motion was used to simulate design-basis earthquake (DBE) spectrum at a location in Los Angeles, California.
 A series of shaking tests were conducted on each specimen ranging from 10% to 140% of the DBE.
 The GMF provides out-of-plane lateral restraint, imposes no additional gravity load on the SC-SPSW specimens, and provides negligible lateral resistance.
-Further details on the UB test program can be found in [11] and [12].
+Further details on the UB test program can be found in Refs.
+[11,12].